roguephysicist/dotfiles/install/apps.md

 There are a few of these apps that should be installed first so that everything goes smoothly afterwards.
 These apps are:

-1. Xcode (with command line tools)
+1. Xcode Command Line Tools
 2. XQuartz
 3. Homebrew and tools in Brewfile
 4. Github for Mac (with command line tools)